Atkins, low-carb, ketosis. Whatever you call it, cutting carbs is hard. And it's only tougher when you’re dining out.

 And to drink?
 Ask for a glass of water, or feel free to kick off the day with coffee or tea.
 Don’t order the sugary orange juice, or most other fruit juices for that matter, or milk.
 And for those hungover dieters, avoid mimosas.
 If you must have a drink, hit the Bloody Mary bar.

 Here’s the good news: You can absolutely go to town on the hot sauces.
 But keep that sugary ketchup in the condiment caddy.

 There are plenty of ways to whet your appetite before a low-carb meal.
 Some starter examples around town include meat and cheese boards, vegetables, deviled eggs, and of course, wings.

 Try the Il Tagliere at Cibo, a wooden board boasting a selection of imported Italian meats, cheeses, nuts, and roasted vegetables.
-Hanny’s offers the Snack Plate, an array of prosciutto di parma, sopressata, Parmigiano-Reggiano, green olives, kalamata olives, and pistachio nuts – just don’t mess with the ciabatta bread.
-AZ88 in Scottsdale offers its water chestnuts, which are marinated and wrapped in Wisconsin Nueske bacon.
+Hanny’s offers the Snack Plate, an array of prosciutto di Parma, sopressata, Parmigiano-Reggiano, green olives, kalamata olives, and pistachios – just don’t mess with the ciabatta.
+AZ88 in Scottsdale offers water chestnuts marinated and wrapped in Wisconsin Nueske bacon.